SlumberingMage/AID-Programming-Guide/README.md

 ## Context

-The full context for generating a response from an LLM is 'stitched' together in this order `Memories`, `Adventure` `Plot Essentials`, `Story Summary`, `Authors Note`, `AI Instructions`, and `Response Buffer`.
+The full context for generating a response from an LLM is 'stitched' together in this order `AI Instructions`,  `Plot Essentials`, `Story Cards`, `Story Summary` (if enabled), `Memories` (if enabled), `Recent Story`, `Authors Note`, and `Response Buffer`.
 The context is passed to the LLM as a single text blob by concatenating the context elements in the order listed above.
 It is important to note that the closer an element is to the end of the context, the more likely it is to be used by the LLM in generating a response.

-### Context: Memories

-The memories are text vectors that are passed to the LLM as context.
-They should only appear when relevant to the story.

-### Context: Adventure
+### AI Instructions

-The adventure is a text blob of the story so far that the LLM has created.
+AI Instructions tell the AI how to behave.
+They are either the default instructions for the current model, the default instructions for the scenario, or a variation customized by the user.
+These instructions are the first thing in context and have no prefix.

-### Context: Plot Essentials
+### Plot Essentials

-The plot essentials are a user-defined text blob.
+Plot Essentials is a block of user-defined text that typically contains information about the main character or the current story.
+This text immediately follows the AI Instructions and has no prefix.

+### Story Cards

+Story Cards are relavant blocks of user-defined text that are chosen by the AI using a trigger-based system.
+Each card is separated by a blank line, and the section is prefixed with the heading `World Lore:`.

-### Context: Story Summary
+### Story Summary

-The story summary is a text blob summary of the story so far that is passed to the LLM as context.
+Story Summary (if enabled) is a summary of the story so far.
+For premium users, this can be automatically updated by the AI.
+Otherwise, it is fully user-defined and updated manually.
+This text is separated by blank lines, and is prefixed with the heading `Story Summary:`.

+### Memories

+Memories (if enabled) are relavant summaries of past story events that are chosen by the AI using an embedding system.
+Each memory is separated by a newline (not a blank line), and the section is prefixed with the heading `Memories:`.

+### Recent Story

+Recent Story includes as many recent actions as the context will allow.
+This text is separated by blank lines, with each action displaying in the same paragraph format as it is shown to the user, with Do and Say actions being separated by blank lines and prefixed with `>`.
+This section is prefixed with the heading `Recent Story:`.

-### Context: Author's Note
+### Author's Note

-The author's note is a user-defined text blob that is passed to the LLM as context.
-The blob is wrapped with square brackets and the text is prefixed with 'Author's Note: '. `[Author's Note: user-defined-text]`
+The author's note is a block of user-defined text that is passed to the LLM as context.
+The text is wrapped with square brackets and the text is prefixed with 'Author's Note: '. `[Author's Note: user-defined-text]`

-### Context: AI Instructions

-The AI instructions are a user-defined text blob that is passed to the LLM as context.

-### Context: Response Buffer
+### Response Buffer

 The response buffer is the space where the LLM generates text to be sent to the user.